CAM-o-man/blinkOSweb/docs/hackSugar.md

 - Tejas Mehta
   - Tejas is the app development expert and has experience with publishing apps.
 He's also the resident Mac user, which we sure tease him for.
 - Connor McDermid
-  - Connor is our backend manager, making databases work and trudging through web development.
+  - Connor is our backend manager and web developer, making databases work and trudging through a mess of webdev languages.
 As the only Canadian on the team, he is also our consultant on poutine quality.